kevinsullivan/cs2120f22/README.md

 Precondition: your physical host computer use Windows or MacOS (*).

-Postcondition: you will be editing a new containerized clone of your repo though a nicely configured VSCode IDE.
+Postcondition: you are editing a new clone of your repo though a nicely configured VSCode IDE with an Ubuntu-based OS supporting Lean and its dependencies.

 - Update your operating system
   - case OS